 HOW CAN DECLUTTERING HELP ME?

-If you declutter your home you’ll be removing all the stuff that your family doesn’t use, no longer need and get no enjoyment from.
+- If you declutter your home, you’ll be removing all the stuff that you and your family don’t use, no longer need and get no enjoyment from.

-- When you declutter your home you end up with less stuff generally so it’s easier to keep tidy, clean and to look after.
+- When you declutter your home, you end up with less stuff generally.
+It’s easier to look after what you’ve got left.